Carpenter ties Cards record with 4 2Bs in rout of Rockies

 Carpenter tied a St. Louis record with four doubles, pitcher Austin Gomber had a two-run infield single in a six-run first inning and the Cardinals routed the Colorado Rockies 12-3 on Sunday.

 Carpenter matched a franchise mark that Joe “Ducky” Medwick set on Aug.
 4, 1937, against the Boston Bees (now Braves).
 Carpenter doubled twice in the first, had another in the third and lined his fourth in the seventh on a day when St. Louis pounded out 16 hits.
 The first baseman wound up 4 for 5 with two RBIs.

-Gomber threw six efficient innings and the Cardinals took two of three from the Rockies in a series between NL playoff contenders.
-Colorado began the day tied with Arizona atop the NL West.
+The Cardinals took two of three from the Rockies in a series between NL playoff contenders.
+It was the ninth straight series St. Louis has captured.